AlgyJr/ios_guides/Project-Frameworks.md

 ### import

 At the top of every swift file you need to access the framework's methods and classes, you'll need to `import` the framework.
-For example to allow access to MKMapView, `import MapKit`.
+For example to allow access to MKMapView in your MapViewController, `import MapKit`.

 ```Swift
 import UIKit